akka/akka-distributed-workers-scala.g8/docs/src/main/paradox/back-end.md

 # The Back-End Nodes

 The back-end nodes host the `Master` actor, which manages work, keeps track of available workers, and notifies registered workers when new work is available.
-The single `Master` actor is the heart of the solution, with built-in resilience provided by the []Akka Cluster Singleton](http://doc.akka.io/docs/akka/current/scala/guide/modules.html#cluster-singleton).
+The single `Master` actor is the heart of the solution, with built-in resilience provided by the [Akka Cluster Singleton](http://doc.akka.io/docs/akka/current/scala/guide/modules.html#cluster-singleton).

 ## The Master singleton